MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/production-how-to-set-up-work-and-machine-centers.md

 2. Choose the **New** action.
 3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 4. In the **Work Centre Group** field, select the higher-level resource grouping that the work centre is organised under, if relevant.
 Choose the **New** action in the drop-down list.
 5. Select the **Blocked** field if you want to prevent the work centre from being used in any processing.
 This means that output cannot be posted for an item that is produced at the work centre.
-For more information, see [How to: Post Production Output](production-how-to-post-output-quantity.md).
+For more information, see [Post Production Output](production-how-to-post-output-quantity.md).
 6. In the **Direct Unit Cost** field, enter the cost of producing one unit of measure at this work centre, excluding any other cost elements.
 This cost is often referred to as the *direct labour rate*.
 7. In the **Indirect Cost %** field, enter the general operation costs of using the work centre as a percentage of the direct unit cost.
 This percentage amount is added to the direct cost in the calculation of the unit cost.
 8. In the **Overhead Rate** field, enter any non-operational costs, for example maintenance expenses, of the work centre as an absolute amount.